The King of Halloween and Miss Firecracker Queen

 "Ultimately, it is a story of her parents’ marriage, growing up in the South and then losing the father who stood at the center of it all.”

 — Jill McCorkle, author of Life After Life, among others; Member of the Fellowship of Southern Writers

-Forewords by Phil Simms and Harry Carson
+Foreword by Harry Carson

 Harry Carson, inside linebacker New York Giants 1976−1987; member Pro Football Hall of Fame since 2006; arthor of Point of Attack and Captain for Life.